Ltl Acorn 5210A Trail Camera

-Remove any PIR sensor protectors before using your camera.
+Remove any PIR/heat sensor protectors before using your camera.

-Open the hatch at the base of the camera & insert an SD Card (class 10, 16G max) and AA batteries (at least 4).
+Open the hatch at the base of the camera & insert an SD Card (class 10, 32G max – this increased from 16G max around August 2021) and AA batteries (at least 4).
 The camera can hold a maximum of 8 batteries so you can choose to add an extra 4 in the back pack should you wish to – this would give your camera longer running time in the field.

 Please read the section later in these pages about which batteries to use, battery choice is vital to the performance of your Ltl Acorn trail camera and batteries are always the first place to start if you think there is a problem with your camera!